SIAMCAT_read-in.RmdThis vignette illustrates how to read and input your own data to the

 Generally, there are three types of input for

-The features should be a matrix
+The features should be a matrix, a

 follows: